CommonGateway/CoreBundle/docs/classes/Service/InstallationService.md

 public validateObjects (void)
 ```

-Validates the objects in the EAV setup
+Validates the objects in the EAV setup.